flytreeleft/docker-nginx-gateway/README.md

 - Support access log rotation, e.g. `access_2018-04-26.log`.
 - Support authentication with OpenID (via [lua-resty-openidc](https://github.com/zmartzone/lua-resty-openidc)) and to add client IPs to the non-auth whitelist.
 - Enable building image with [GeoIp2](https://github.com/leev/ngx_http_geoip2_module) or not.
+- Integrated with [Gixy](https://github.com/yandex/gixy) to analyze Nginx configuration to prevent security misconfiguration and automate flaw detection.

 ## How to use?